Roc Oil Company: Perth

-Western Australia - Canning Basin
+Canning Basin

 ROC Oil has current operations still in Western Australia, in the canning basin located in the northern region of WA being the Ungani Oil Field. the field is owned 50/50 by Roc Oil Company and Buru Energy Limited and is a producer of oil. the field produces approximately 850 bopd gross crude oil from a total of five wells, This oil is exported to a terminal in Wyndham and stored as well as exported by ship.
 The first two wells were drilled in 2015, and followed by an additional two in May 2018.

-Angola

 Cabinda

 ROC Oil Company were approved as the operator for the Cabinda Well in Angola in 2001.
 ROC gained a 45% interest in the onshore block, where more than 4.5 billion barrels (bbl) have already been discovered during the last 40 years.
 In 2008 the fifth well, Coco discovered oil and associated gas during a test.
-At the time there was sceptical views held of the area and the amount which could be produced with BBY analyst Scott Ashton commenting "There was a pre-drill expectation that Coco was going to be smaller".
-However CEO Doran stated the company had different expectations saying "we don't know the size, which is why we didn't comment on it".

 However, in later 2008 in October, ROC plugged and abandoned the first appraisal well in Angola.
 The project was less successful than anticipated, with the five of the seven wells in the drilling program failing to find commercial quantities of oil.
 While the company did abandon the well, it was announced that the company would plan to re-enter the Angola project, specifically the Coco well in order to test and find oil in the future.

-ROC Oil Company's Responsibility

-Health, Safety and Environment Committee

-ROC Oil Company established the Health, Safety and Environment Committee in 2012 in order to meet the company's obligations to the environment and the safety of their employees as well as assist with the development of policies, procedures and practises.
-The committee is made up of at least two directors (independent directors), the CEO and the Corporate HSE Manager as well as an appointed chairman.

-The main responsibilities of the committee outlined in their charter is: